2018 National Conference - Guide to the Agenda

 PARENTS WELCOME HERE

-Nursing mothers may also inquire at Registration about the privacy space that TCG has set aside for this purpose.
-For more information on family resources and things to do with kids, please visit our Portland Host Committee created Guide to Portland.
+Parents who are nursing may also inquire at Registration about the privacy space that TCG has set aside for this purpose.
+For more information on family resources and things to do with kids, please check back to our Conference web pages in the coming weeks.

-We’re looking forward to seeing you in Portland!
+We’re looking forward to seeing you in St. Louis!
 If you have further questions, please feel free to direct them to firstname.lastname@example.org.